 - Plan 1 minute per person, meaning that an eight-person team should expect an eight-minute daily huddle.

 - Don’t pile too much into the daily huddle, or it’s going to extend past the 15-minute limit and people will start to resent the meeting.
+Remember, the daily huddle is just one part of your meeting rhythms.
+Save the wider issues for meetings that can fit them.

 - Don’t have one daily huddle for each internal project if many of the project teams share many of the same members.
 This could mean each team member could end up in three to five daily huddles, which is unworkable.
 The solution is to host one daily huddle involving all team members associated with the projects.
 Only the project leads provide updates, and then team members spend the balance of the 15 minutes self-organizing into ad hoc groups to discuss items of interest.